The Complexity of Sequential Prediction in Dynamical Systems: Introduction

-Given any learning problem $(\mathcal{X}, \mathcal{F})$, we aim to find necessary and sufficient conditions for the learnability of $\mathcal{F}$ while also quantifying the minimax rates under two notions of expected regret: Markovian and Flow regret.
+Given any learning problem $(\mathcal{X}, \mathcal{F})$, we aim to find necessary and sufficient conditions for the learnability of $\mathcal{F}$ while also quantifying the minimax rates under two notions of expected regret: Markovian and Flow regret (Equations \ref{markovian_regret} and \ref{flow_regret} respectively).
 To that end, our main contributions are summarized below.

-\begin{itemize} \item[(i)] We provide a qualitative and sharp quantitative characterization of learnability in the realizable setting, when there exists an evolution function in the class $\mathcal{F}$ that generates the sequence of states.
-Our characterization is in terms of two new combinatorial objects: the Evolution complexity and Evolution dimension.
-We use these complexity measures to compute the minimax expected mistakes for three classes of linear dynamical systems. \item[(ii)] We show that all rates are possible for the minimax expected mistakes when learning dynamical systems in the realizable setting.
+\begin{itemize} \item[(i)] We provide a quantitative characterization of learnability in the realizable setting, when there exists an evolution function in the class $\mathcal{F}$ that generates the sequence of states.
+Our characterization is in terms of a new combinatorial complexity measure we call the Evolution complexity.
+Using this characterization, we show that all rates are possible for the minimax expected mistakes when learning dynamical systems in the realizable setting.
 This is in contrast to online multiclass classification where only two rates are possible.
-Nevertheless, we show that a combinatorial parameter termed the Branching dimension characterizes constant minimax expected mistakes. \item[(iii)] In the agnostic setting under Markovian regret, we show that the Littlestone dimension provides a characterization of learnability.
-As a corollary, we establish a separation between realizable and agnostic learnability under Markovian regret. \item[(iv)] We show that the separation between realizable and agnostic learnability continues to hold when considering Flow regret.
-However, if the evolution class has uniformly bounded projections, then we show that realizable and agnostic learnability under Flow regret are equivalent. \end{itemize}
+Finally, we compare realizable learnability of dynamical systems to realizable learnability in PAC and online classification.

-For (i), our bounds on the minimax expected mistakes in terms of the Evolution complexity are constructive.
-For the upperbound, we construct a minimax optimal algorithm.
-For the lowerbound, we construct a hard trajectory.
-For (ii), given any rate, we construct an evolution class whose minimax expected mistakes matches this rate.
-To prove (iii), our bounds on the minimax expected regret are also constructive.
-For the upperbound, we show that the Littlestone dimension is sufficient by reducing learning dynamical systems to online multiclass classification.
-To show that the Littlestone dimension is necessary, we also construct a hard trajectory.
-To establish the separation between realizable and agnostic learnability, we give a class that is learnable in the realizable setting but not in the agnostic setting under Markovian regret.
+\item[(ii)] In the agnostic setting, we lower and upper bound the minimax Markovian regret in terms of the Littlestone dimension.
+This result shows that the finiteness of the Littlestone dimension characterizes learnability under Markovian regret.
+As a corollary, we establish a separation between realizable and agnostic learnability under Markovian regret.
+We show this separation between realizable and agnostic learnability continues to hold when considering Flow regret.
+However, if the evolution class has uniformly bounded projections, we show that realizable and agnostic learnability under Flow regret are equivalent. \end{itemize}